edterbak/NodeRed_Heishamon_control/README.md

 - [Enhancement] - Moved reduce pumpspeed to a separate tab.
 - [Enhancement] - Reduce pumpspeed rewritten and added option to set 3 speeds (low, dhw and heat)

+[2023-04-19] v22.22 beta (experimental).
+Changes:
+- [Fix] - RTC function.
+When sterelization run active, do not allow rtc function to act.
+- [Enhancement] - Solar function status better visible on homepage with status behind it when it is running or done.
+- [Enhancement] - Spumpspeed function.
+Added dynamic y-axis for the chart based on the highest setting.
+- [Fix] - On home screen, the water "Outlet setpoint" was incorrect during dhw run.
+- [Fix] - empty popup after changing the DHW setpoint in some scenarios.

 ********